panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 ```
 [Open the demo.](https://codesandbox.io/s/eloquent-burnell-3vrm0o?file=/src/Parent.tsx)

-`useRef<HTMLDivElement>(null)` creates a ref holding a div element because `HTMLDivElement` is used as a type argument.
+`useRef<HTMLDivElement>(null)` creates a ref that holds a div element because `HTMLDivElement` is used as the type argument.

-The ref is initialized with `null` &mdash; this is important.
+The ref is initialised with `null` &mdash; this is important.
 Otherwise, TypeScript [throws a type error](https://stackoverflow.com/a/69143200/1894471) when assigning the ref to the child component: `<Child ref={elementRef} />`.

-Finally, when wrapping the child component `forwardRef<HTMLDivElement>(...)` indicate `HTMLDivElement` as the value type of the forwarded ref.
+Finally, when wrapping the child component `forwardRef<HTMLDivElement>(...)` specify `HTMLDivElement` as the value type of the forwarded ref.

 ## 7. Conclusion

-Before ending the post, I advise you to keep the refs' usage at a minimum.
+Before ending the post, I advise you to keep the use refs to a minimum.
 Here's why.

-React is the library which goal is to abstract you from manipulating DOM, cross-browser compatibility, and DOM manipulation performance.
-React gives you wonderful components, props, state, hooks, and context abstractions to save you from dealing with DOM and browser-specific details.
+React is the library which goal is to abstract you from DOM manipulation, cross-browser compatibility, and DOM manipulation performance.
+React gives you wonderful components, props, state, hooks, and context abstractions to free you from dealing with DOM and browser-specific details.

-When deciding to use refs to access DOM, including with the help of `forwardRef()` and `useImperativeHandle()`, you do not use React abstractions, but directly the DOM-specific details.
-The code that uses many refs with DOM elements in the [long run is more difficult to maintain](https://blog.logrocket.com/why-you-should-use-refs-sparingly-in-production/).
+If you choose to use refs to access DOM, including with the help of `forwardRef()` and `useImperativeHandle()`, you are not using React abstractions, you are using the DOM-specific details directly.
+Code that uses a lot of refs with DOM elements will be harder to maintain in the [long run](https://blog.logrocket.com/why-you-should-use-refs-sparingly-in-production/).

 Consider using a React abstraction to achieve your goal before using a ref to access DOM.
-Of course, it's not always possible, and from time to time you have to get your hands dirty.
+Of course, this isn't always possible, and you have to get your hands dirty from time to time.

 Accessing a DOM element instance is relatively easy when the element is rendered directly in the body of the component.
 Just assign the ref to the tag: `<div ref={elementRef} />`.

-Things become trickier when the element you need access to is rendered inside of a child component.
+Things get trickier when the element you need to access is rendered inside of a child component.
 In this case, you have to wrap the child component into the built-in React function `forwardRef()`:

 ```jsx
 import { forwardRef } from 'react'